GaiaMarangon/PhD-SP_Eigenstates/ReadMe.md

 This folder contains the codes for computing and testing the implementation of the eigenstates of the Schroedinger-Poisson problem.
 1. `ComputeStationary` contains the code to compute the $n$-th eigenstate, with fixed discretization step.
 Discretization steps are quite rough, to allow for faster computation times (about 60s).
 Results are saved as .mat files.
-2. `TestSensibility` contains the code to compute the $n$-th stationary state, varying the discretization step, so to test the sensibility of the algorithm to this parameter.
+2. `TestSensitivity` contains the code to compute the $n$-th stationary state, varying the discretization step, so to test the sensitivity of the algorithm to this parameter.
 Computation times are pretty wide, to allow for good resolutions.
 Results obtained from highest discretisations are used as a reference for elaboration and printing.
 Results are saved as .mat files.
 3. `PrintResults` contains the code to print to .dat file the results for the $n$-th eigenstate.
-4. `ElaborateResults` contains the code to elaborate (plot and fit) the results obtained from `TestSensibility` or `ComputeStationary`, for the $n$-th stationary state.
+4. `ElaborateResults` contains the code to elaborate (plot and fit) the results obtained from `TestSensitivity` or `ComputeStationary`, for the $n$-th stationary state.
 All plots are saved in the `Figures` subfolder.
 Notice that all the elaborations (except for slices plots) are repeated and refined in the `ExcitedScalings` code.
 5. `ExcitedScalings` contains the systematic analysis on the eigenstates to characterize how they scale with the excitation index $n$.
 6. `WithSource` contains the code to analyze the excited stationary states in presence of one external source (`OneSource`).